postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 ## Configuring a Bitbucket Pipelines integration

 1. Open your API by selecting **APIs** in the sidebar. *Each API can be linked to one CI project*.
+    > **Tip:** If you've already authenticated with Bitbucket to connect a Git repo for source control, you can use the same authentication.
+To automatically create the integration, under **Test and Automation**, select **Connect to Bitbucket Pipelines**.
 1. Select **Test and Automation**.
 1. Under **Automate**, select **Bitbucket**.
 1. You'll be prompted to authorize Postman to access your Bitbucket account.
 After you grant access, you can close the browser tab and return to Postman.